michauhl/RBPBench/README.md

 #### Adding more information for comparisons

-As we also want to compare results of different runs (`rbpbench compare`, more details [below](#comparisons-between-search-results)), it makes sense to assign different descriptions or IDs to runs.
+As we also want to compare results of different search runs (using `rbpbench compare`, more details [below](#comparisons-between-search-results)), it makes sense to assign different descriptions or IDs to search runs.
 For this RBPBench offers several optional ID arguments (`--data-id`, `--method-id`, `--run-id`).
 To quote the help page (`rbpbench search`):